jakerutter/thisGameOnNode/README.md

 # Space Raiders

 A game I made using node.js and socket.io.
-The game is similar to a cross between Battleship and Chess, with a space theme.
+The game is a space themed mix of Battleship and Chess.
+Each player will select units, place a base on the game board & place their units adjacent their base location.
+Players will then take turns moving their space ships in an attempt to locate and destroy the other player's ships or base before their ships or base are destroyed.

 ## Current Status